Amortized Bayesian Mixture Models: Case studies

 \subsection{Evaluation}

 An implementation of any model needs to be validated in order to ascertain whether conclusions made using the model are not misleading \citep{hermans_crisis_2022}.
 For each application, we apply a range of checks to validate the models we showcase in this article.
 We follow a principled Bayesian workflow \citep{schad_toward_2019,gelman_bayesian_2020,gabry_visualization_2019}.

 Simulation-based calibration \citep[SBC,][]{talts_validating_2018,modrak_simulation-based_2023} is used to validate whether the parameter posterior approximation is well calibrated with respect to the \emph{true} posterior.
+In SBC, parameters are repeatedly sampled from the prior, synthetic data are generated from these parameters, and the model is refitted to each dataset (generate posterior draws).
+For each parameter, we then compute the rank of the true (data-generating) parameter value among its posterior draws.
+When the inferred posterior distribution is well calibrated with respect to the true data-generating process, these ranks follow a uniform distribution.
+To visualize this, we plot the fractional ranks: the normalized ranks divided by the number of posterior samples.
+Specifically, we show the difference between the expected ECDF of a uniform distribution and the observed ECDF of the fractional rank statistic.
+Ideally, the ECDF difference fluctuates close to zero.
 A failed SBC check indicates issues with computational validity of the parameter posterior approximation, which could be due to not sufficient training, or a lack of network expressiveness.
-Parameter recovery, posterior \emph{z}-score, and posterior contraction are used to judge whether the data in combination with the statistical model lead to meaningful inferences.
+See \citet{modrak_simulation-based_2023,talts_validating_2018} for more details about SBC.
+Additionally, parameter recovery, posterior \emph{z}-score, and posterior contraction are used to judge whether the data in combination with the statistical model lead to meaningful inferences.
 Poor results can indicate poor posterior calibration, but can also mean problems with parameter identifiability, or a lack of information provided by the data.